Historical Maps Are a Wealth of Information

 These are a few of the questions that historical maps can help answer.
 Our maps are provided in high-quality digital formats so you don’t miss any details about property occupants, landscape and the built environment.

 All of our maps are in the public domain and not limited by copyright laws, so they can be easily reprinted for your reports or used in other ways.
-We’ve recently begun adding many high quality scans of Fire Insurance Maps to our collection.
+We’ve added many high-quality scans of Fire Insurance Maps to our collection.
 Read more about this project here.

 Fire Insurance Maps